 1. Names need to have some grounding.

 This does not sound Elvish or Irish, da'ling.
-It sounds like the guy in the movies who swallows his tongue when a fox in a tight red dress walks into the party.
+It sounds like the guy movies who swallows his tongue when a fox in a tight red dress walks into the party.

 3. Ordinary names do not always make for an unextraordinary character.

-"Harry" and "Potter" are two names that aren't anything strange but together they are something magical, a combination millions know and take notice of.
+"Harry" and "Potter" are two names that aren't uncommon, but they are a magical combination.
 J.K.
-Rowling made that name one of the most talked about in the wizarding world.
+Rowling made that name one of the most talked about in both the wizarding and muggle world.
 His name is unique because his character is, not the other way around.

 I don't want you to think that I am trying to frighten you away from inventing your own character names.
 It is but another creative opportunity, drawing us in.